JuliaDataScience/JuliaDataScience/contents/why_julia.md

 )
 ```

-Finally, let's instantiate our two researchers, `noam` and `judea`:
+Finally, let's instantiate our two researchers, `noam` and `judea`, as we did before in the Python case:

 ```jl
 sc(